-Daniel Black, Assistant Conductor
+Daniel Black, Resident Conductor

-“Firm, decisive,” “vital and engaging” and “with a droll sense of humor on the podium,” Canada-based American conductor Daniel Black has begun to attract attention as a conductor who “makes music in a way that is meaningful to audiences in the 21st Century.”
+“Firm, decisive,” “vital and engaging” and “with a droll sense of humor on the podium,” Canada-based American conductor Daniel Black has begun to attract attention as a conductor who “makes music in a way that is meaningful to audiences in the 21st century.”

 Fluent in Russian, Black has studied conducting at the St. Petersburg Conservatory, Eastman School of Music, and Northwestern University, counting among his mentors Leonid Korchmar, Neil Varon and Victor Yampolsky.
 He has studied composition with Richard Danielpour.
-He lives in Kitchener, Ontario, with his wife, hornist Marie-Sonja Cotineau, and their cat Zelda.

 For more information about Daniel Black, please visit danielblackconductor.com.